KxSystems/embedPy/README.md

 > **Note**
 >
-> For ease of install on 32-bit Arm and linux it is suggested that a new user should use a miniconda version of python specific to the architecture being used, `for example rpi for raspberry pi`.
-This is not an explicit requirement but makes install of embedPy and python packages more seamless.
+> For ease of install on 32-bit Arm and Linux we suggest a new user use a miniconda version of Python specific to the architecture being used, for example `rpi` for Raspberry Pi.
+This is not an explicit requirement but makes install of embedPy and Python packages more seamless.

 ### Install with Conda